scrabbletank/farhome-rules/rulesdoc.md

 Your GM may reward you with extra hero dice, but hero dice are usually only given at the start of each adventure.

 #### Skill Challenge
 Skill challenges are rarely made in contest, instead the GM will ask you to add dice depending on how challenging a task you are trying to accomplish.
 Each skill has its own proficiency and uses one of your attributes to determine dice.
-For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.
+For example, an athletics check will use your strength score while an acrobatics check will use your Dexterity score.
 Both athletics and acrobatics have their own proficiencies as well.

 The outcome in these rolls isn't always a strict pass or fail, depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.
 For skill challenges the character is always considered the 'attacker', with a tie or ending with 0 total successes counting as a fail.